 Are you asking yourself "Can I private sell my house WA"?
 The first thing to consider is whether you have a legal right to sell your property in Western Australia without an agent.
 The answer is yes, you absolutely do.
-If you’re at all worried about this, you can confirm it with the Department of Commerce in Western Australia.
 With that out of the way, let’s discuss the steps to selling your own home in Western Australia.

 Step 1: Preparing the contract of sale:

 Ensure you have your contract of sale drawn up by your solicitor or licensed settlement agent (conveyancer) before advertising your property for sale.
 This is known as the Contract for Sale of Land or Strata Title by Offer and Acceptance (or O and A for short).
 They will also need to provide a Joint Form of General Conditions for the Sale of Land (the General Agreement) to the buyer and vendor when an offer is made.
-In your contract specify if any chattels are to be excluded, such as pot plants or appliances.
+In your contract specify if any chattels are to be excluded.
 Dishwashers, rangehoods, curtains and blinds are generally included in the sale.

 Step 2: Setting your price: